-The New Care Act - What It Means for People
+The 2015 Care Act - What It Means for People

-The new Care Act was created to support people needing care, and those who care for them.
+The 2015 Care Act was created to support people needing care, and those who care for them.

 People may receive care and support to help them to live as well as possible with any illness, disability or frailty they may have.
 It can include help with things like getting out of bed, washing, dressing, getting to work, cooking meals, eating, seeing friends, caring for families and being part of the community.